MuhammadHelmyOmar/Hadith/ideas.md

   - Distribution should represent the style
 - Trying the syntactic language model (probabilistic context-free grammars)
 - Trying language diffusion models in stylometry (if Llada models destroy the syntactic structure)
+- Checking and analyzing according to the time periods

 # Q
 - Words are similar in certain dimensions.
 Can I focus on certain dimensions while clustering?